 New treatments have improved the outlook for people with psoriatic arthritis.
-"The goal of treatment should be a dramatic improvement in pain so it doesn't impact the patient's tasks of daily living," says Alice Gottlieb, MD, PhD, chair of dermatology and dermatologist-in-chief at Tufts Medical Center.
+"The goal of treatment should be a dramatic improvement in pain so it doesn't impact the patient's tasks of daily living," says Alice Gottlieb, MD, PhD, chair of dermatology at Tufts Medical Center.

 Creating Your Psoriatic Arthritis Health Care Team

 It's important that you have a health care team that meets your needs with psoriatic arthritis.
 This team may include: